 Journalists, writers, and political commentators are under siege in many parts of the world.
 With freedoms of speech and press limited, nonexistent, or under attack from various regimes and administrations, many writers are forced from their countries in fear for their lives.

-Join the University of Saint Joseph and the World Affairs Council of CT for an intimate discussion with three of the world’s most prominent writers from Syria to Bangladesh to Venezuela on the political power structures they confronted, the meaning of freedom of the press, and the world-renowned works which ultimately forced them into exile.
+Join the University of Saint Joseph and the World Affairs Council of CT for an intimate discussion with two of the world’s most prominent writers from Syria and Bangladesh on the political power structures they confronted, the meaning of freedom of the press, and the world-renowned works which ultimately forced them into exile.

 A partnership of the University of Saint Joseph and the World Affairs Council of CT.